Capoeira: Batizado

 The batizado (lit. baptism) is a ceremonial roda where new students will get recognized as capoeiristas and earn their first graduation.
 Also more experienced students may go up in rank, depending on their skills and capoeira culture.
 In Mestre Bimba's Capoeira Regional, batizado was the first time a new student would play capoeira following the sound of the berimbau.

 Students enter the roda against a high-ranked capoeirista (such as a teacher or master) and normally the game ends with the student being taken down.
 In some cases the more experienced capoeirista can judge the takedown unnecessary.
 Following the batizado the new graduation, generally in the form of a cord, is given.

-Apelido

 Traditionally, the batizado is the moment when the new practitioner gets or formalizes their apelido (nickname).
 This tradition was created back when capoeira practice was considered a crime.
 To avoid having problems with the law, capoeiristas would present themselves in the capoeira community only by their nicknames.
-So if capoeiristas are captured by the police, they would be unable to identify their fellow capoeiristas, even when tortured.